"In the winter, he curls up around a good book, and dreams away the cold." - Broken Homes

 Responsibilities:

-• Assist in experimental design, data collection, and analysis of the politicization of mental health/medical health professions (specifically the alarming occurrence of antisemitism)
+• Assist in experimental design, data collection, and analysis focusing on psychopathology research

 • Utilize software for data processing and statistical analysis (e.g., MATLAB, R, SPSS)